jake-dame/reductor/notes/MIDI.md

 SMF is a different concept than the wire protocol.
 SMF is a static representation of note+timing+meta data.
 Wire protocol is about sending/receiving (i.e. streaming/responding).

+NOTE: "Streaming" refers to responding to bytes over time, as they are received, and is distinct from sequenced data (which is sent all at once, before anything can be done with it -- it is *static* in this sense).
+So wire protocol deals with streaming MIDI data, and the SMF deals with how that data is stored for later use.

 Sequencers parse MIDI files and are responsible for playback of MIDI data, minus the actual sound production.
 They are responsible for separating out tracks in such a way that MIDI events across multiple tracks are streamed at the right times.
 They basically orchestrate the static representation of the musical performance in the SMF and synchronize it all.
 + These are the parsers/organizers and give to playback devices, such as synthesizers.

 This is necessary because SMF's consist of *ordered* data.
 Think of it as taking a bunch of 1D arrays (what tracks essentially are) and making them into 2D arrays where one of the dimensions is time.